Buyers Guide: Acoustic Guitar Pickups

 If you’re a multi-instrumentalist, the Dean Markley DM3001 is the acoustic guitar pickup for you.
 Though it’s marketed as an acoustic guitar accessory, the DM3001 will work on any acoustic instrument because it’s a transducer/contact pickup.

 According to general consensus, the Dean Markley DM3001 does a remarkably good job of recreating authentic guitar tone.
 It’s also reported to have a pretty great frequency response, ensuring that your guitar will always sound like your guitar.

-Used By: Dave Keuning, Slash, Sheryl Crow, Roger Waters, Keith Richards, Chris Martin, Joe Bonamassa, Stephen Stills, Ryan Adams, Paul McCartney, Robert Plant, Steve Earle, Chris Traynor, Bob Dylan, Graham Nash, Dave Matthews, Lenny Kravitz, Neko Case, Brian Fallon, Gavin Rossdale, Ben Harper, Keb' Mo', John Mellencamp, Ray LaMontagne, Aaron Lewis, Amos Lee
+Used By: Dave Keuning, Slash, Sheryl Crow, Roger Waters, Keith Richards, Chris Martin, Joe Bonamassa, Stephen Stills, Ryan Adams, Paul McCartney, Tim Smith, Robert Plant, Steve Earle, Chris Traynor, Bob Dylan, Graham Nash, Dave Matthews, Lenny Kravitz, Neko Case, Brian Fallon, Gavin Rossdale, Ben Harper, Keb' Mo', John Mellencamp, Ray LaMontagne, Aaron Lewis, Frank Turner, Amos Lee, Sarah Jarosz

 Fishman has become the industry standard in acoustic guitar amplification for a very simple reason, they’ve always put out great products at an incredibly reasonable price.
 No exception to this trend, the Fishman Matrix Infinity Acoustic Guitar Pickup offers a ton of great features that any musician will appreciate.